 Keith Lewis’s latest position was Vice President of Project Development, based in Houston, Texas.

-Tormod Slåtsveen is the Communications Lead for the Subsea Well Response Project (SWRP).
+Heather Stanga is the Communication Lead and Joint Venture Liaison for the Subsea Well Response Project.

 Heather has worked for ConocoPhillips in Houston, Texas since March of 2008 in both Knowledge Management and Health Safety and Environment.
 Heather is also a member of the ConocoPhillips’ Global Incident Management Assist Team.
 Prior to ConocoPhillips, Heather worked for a Houston non-profit as the Manager of Special Projects and Public Relations.